KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * Calo's Rodian prey in the Undercity Apartments didn't draw their blasters (Reported by ebmar)
 * Carth was a little too quick to complain about being out of the loop [ISSUE #2](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/2)
 * Desert wraids and shyraks use wrong texture: [Desert Wraid & Shyrack Texture Fix](http://deadlystream.com/forum/files/file/323-desert-wraid-shyrack-texture-fix/)
+* During the Sandral-Matale Feud, the player had the option to claim Ahlan Matale had offered a reward, even if no such conversation took place
 * Elora confesses to Sunry's infidelity automatically if you have Jolee or Bastila in your party: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
 * Energy shields don't block electricity: [Energy Shield Damage Fix](http://deadlystream.com/forum/files/file/548-energy-shield-damage-fix/)
 * First lightsaber crystal uses wrong icon: [First Lightsaber Crystal Fix 1.0](http://deadlystream.com/forum/files/file/898-first-lightsaber-crystal-fix/)